Law of Demeter

 The fundamental notion is that a given object should assume as little as possible about the structure or properties of anything else (including its subcomponents), in accordance with the principle of "information hiding".
 It may be viewed as a corollary to the principle of least privilege, which dictates that a module possess only the information and resources necessary for its legitimate purpose.

 It is so named for its origin in the Demeter Project, an adaptive programming and aspect-oriented programming effort.
-The project was named in honor of Demeter, “distribution-mother” and the Greek goddess of agriculture, to signify a bottom-up philosophy of programming which is also embodied in the law itself.
+The project was named in honor of Demeter, "distribution-mother" and the Greek goddess of agriculture, to signify a bottom-up philosophy of programming which is also embodied in the law itself.

 History

-The law dates back to 1987 when it was first proposed by Ian Holland, who was working on the Demeter Project.
-The Demeter Project was the birthplace of a lot of AOP (Aspect Oriented Programming) principles.
+The law of Demeter dates back to 1987 when it was first proposed by Ian Holland, who was working on the Demeter Project.
+This project was the birthplace of a lot of aspect-oriented programming (AOP) principles.

 A quote in one of the remainders of the project seems to clarify the origins of the name: